orblua/RobloxCore/README.md

 Roblox Core is a free and open-source project designed to simulate a Roblox runtime environment and its infrastructure.

-A significant portion of this project is derived from the [Rōblox Freedom Distribution (RFD)](https://github.com/Windows81/Roblox-Freedom-Distribution) by [VisuaIPlugin](https://github.com/Windows81) and is distributed under the same license.
+A significant portion of this project is derived from the [Rōblox Freedom Distribution (RFD)](https://github.com/Windows81/Roblox-Freedom-Distribution) by [VisuaIPlugin](https://github.com/Windows81) and is distributed under the same license, GPL-3.0.

 [FAQ](Documentation/FAQ.md) | [Documentation](#how-do-i-read-the-documentation) | [Getting Started](##getting-started)